mbpod10/Project-1/README.md

 #### MVP (examples)

-- Pull data using google json api
+- Pull data using google json api that allows projects to render on the page
-- Render data on page
+- Render data, info, on the page
-- Allow user to choose favorites
-- Save their choices in firebase

 #### PostMVP

-- Anything else that is not MVP
+- Create animation on the page
+- Allow people to preview their favorites

 ## Functional Components